Ask Krrish Contact Us

 }

-Order of Execution with Triggers
+Order of Execution

-1. Original record loaded from database or initialized for insert.
+1. Original record loaded from database (or initialized for insert).

-4. System validation rules run.
+3. System validation rules run.

-5. `before` triggers execute.
+4. before triggers execute.

-7. Duplicate rules run.
+6. Duplicate rules run.

-9. `after` triggers execute.
+8. after triggers execute.

-11. Roll-up summary fields are calculated.
+10. Roll-up summary fields calculated.

-14. Commit to database.
+11. Commit to database.

 3. Trigger Context Variables